Deadlift

 • Trap Bar Deadlift: When using a trap bar (hex-bar), you stand inside the bar, which changes the weight distribution and makes it easier on the back, while providing a more upright lift.

-• Kettlebell Deadlift: Perfect for beginners, this variation uses a kettlebell making it easier to learn the movement with lighter weight.
+• Kettlebell Deadlift: Perfect for beginners, this variation uses a kettlebell that makes learning the movement easier with lighter weight.

 Repetitions and sets